ArnaudBuchholz/psbots/engine/CODING_GUIDELINES.md

 * When an object instantiation *may* fail (because of the constructor), encapsulate the object creation in a factory returning a `Result`.

 * Even if a method is not supposed to fail, it is possible to use exceptions to detect unexpected situation.
 This will crash the engine.

+## Operators and cycles

+* Operators *must* have a **predictable** cycle length : no iteration should occur within a cycle, use `operatorState` to enable iteration.

+* Operators *must* leave the operand stack clean when they fail to enable debugging.